GoogleCloudPlatform/ai-platform-samples/setup/README.md

 *   Install [Miniconda](https://conda.io/miniconda.html)
     *   Create conda environment `conda create --name myvirtualenv python=3.5`
     *   Activate env `source activate myvirtualenv`

+##

 ## Install Dependencies

-Each sample folder has a `requirements.txt` file, containing all the dependencies.
+Each sample folder has a `setup.py` file, containing all the dependencies.
 To run each sample, install the python dependencies using the following command:

  ```
-pip install --upgrade -r requirements.txt
+python setup.py install
  ```